 - Avoid undercuts or islands.

-- Label critical features with tolerances (PER ESEMPIO., "Buco: 10mm±0,005 mm").
+- Label critical features with tolerances (per esempio., “Hole: 10mm ±0.005mm”).

-Per la punta: Use CAD’s “DFM check” tools (many programs have them) to flag issues like tight corners or thin walls.
+Pro Tip: Use CAD’s “DFM check” tools (many programs have them) to flag issues like tight corners or thin walls.
 Per esempio, Fusion 360’s “Manufacturability Check” will highlight features that are hard to mill and suggest fixes.

-If you’re using advanced CAD/CAM software (PER ESEMPIO., Mastercam, Fusione 360), simulate the milling process to see how the cutter will interact with your design.
+If you’re using advanced CAD/CAM software (per esempio., Mastercam, Fusione 360), simulate the milling process to see how the cutter will interact with your design.
 Simulation helps you:

-- Catch collisions (PER ESEMPIO., the cutter hitting a part of the design it shouldn’t).
+- Catch collisions (per esempio., the cutter hitting a part of the design it shouldn’t).

-- Identify areas where the cutter can’t reach (PER ESEMPIO., deep recesses).
+- Identify areas where the cutter can’t reach (per esempio., deep recesses).

 - Estimate production time (so you can adjust the design if it’s too slow).

-Esempio nel mondo reale: A client designing a complex aluminum gear used Fusion 360’s simulation tool.
+Esempio del mondo reale: A client designing a complex aluminum gear used Fusion 360’s simulation tool.
 The simulation showed that a small recess in the gear was too deep for the 3mm cutter—so we shallow the recess by 1mm, eliminating the need for a custom 5mm cutter and cutting production time by 2 giorni.

 Once your design is final, export it in a format the machining shop can use.
 The most common formats are: